roblittlefield/urbanite/README.md

     // Get weather information for the original position getWeather(originalPosition);

-    // Add stations to the map after 2 seconds setTimeout(function () {
+    // Add stations to the map after 1100 ms setTimeout(function () {
       addStations(map);
     }, 1100);